HOW TO BECOME A VULNERABILITY ANALYST

 - Certified Expert Penetration Tester (CEPT)

 Becoming a vulnerability assessor no matter which way you choose, can be an exciting and interesting career.
-It offers opportunities with a wide variety of roles and responsibilities.
+It offers opportunities with a wide variety of cyber security roles and responsibilities.
 Take advantage of your creative thinking skills and put them to good use to help businesses develop solid and secure security systems.
+Start by browsing information security programs in our extensive database of schools and get matched with the right one for you.